 The command console, or CLI, can be intimidating for new users.
-In fact, it is one of the ideas that most people have as a reference and generates the most reluctance when it comes to switching to a system like Linux.
+In fact, it is one of the ideas that most people have as a reference and that generates the most reluctance when switching to a system like Linux.

 What is the command console?

-The term terminal comes from the early computers, where you controlled the computer from a “device” that was basically a screen and a keyboard.
+The term terminal comes from the first computers, where you controlled the computer from a “device” that was basically a screen and a keyboard.
 The terminal emulator is the program that allows us to run a CLI in a graphical system and, as its name suggests, “emulates” these early terminals.

 The program we open is the terminal emulator.
 And what is inside it is the command interpreter or CLI.

-What is Bash?
+What is that Bash thing?

-In Linux, there is more than one command-line interpreter.
+In Linux there is more than one command-line interpreter.
 In fact, there are many.
 Some examples are Bash, Dash, KornShell (ksh), Tcsh, Fish, or Z Shell (zsh), among others, each with its advantages and disadvantages (and fans and detractors).

-For those curious, to check which CLI we are currently using we can use this command
+In case anyone is curious, to check which CLI we are currently using we can use this command

 echo $0

-And to list all available CLIs on a system
+And to list all CLIs available on a system

 cat /etc/shells

-What is LXTerminal?
+What is that LXTerminal thing?

-If out of curiosity, anyone wants to check which terminal emulators are available on their system, they can type,
+If, out of curiosity, anyone wants to check which terminal emulators are available on their system, they can type,

-sudo update-alternatives --config x-terminal-emulator
+sudo update-alternatives —config x-terminal-emulator

 As we can see, by default, in the case of Raspbian, only LXTerminal appears.